rematch/rematch/docs/api.md

 dispatch({ type: 'count/incrementAsync', payload: 1 }) // state = { count: 3 } after delay
 dispatch.count.incrementAsync(1)                       // state = { count: 4 } after delay
 ```

+Dispatch has an optional second property, "meta", which can be used in subscriptions or middleware.
+This is for advanced use cases only.

+`dispatch.count.increment(2, { syncWithServer: true })`

 ### store.getState